pettazz/pettazz.com/2023/index.md

   <h1><small>February</small></h1>

+  <p>Slightly better homepage, still doesn't really do it for me but I can't figure out why so I suppose it'll be fine for now.</p>

+  <p>I have this completely abstract idea in my head for a wild doodle behind the logo on the home page, so I've started working on that and also started realizing that it's going to take a while to become what I want it to!
+But it's really just mindless intricate doodlin' so it's a nice way to spend some time, actually.</p>

   <p>Basic page template for the about and license pages, also the silly text to fill them in.
 Incredibly lazy today.
 No more brain for me, thanks.</p>

   <p>This is certainly a home page, you cannot argue that.
 I do not like it.
 But at the same time I don't know how to make it something I do like.
 It feels half-assed and put together out of other page pieces as an afterthought, probably because it is.
 I think I'm gonna be pondering this one for a while.</p>